drupol/phposinfo/README.md

 Feel free to check them out in the `spec` directory.
 Run `composer phpspec` to trigger the tests.

 Before each commit some inspections are executed with [GrumPHP](https://github.com/phpro/grumphp), run `./vendor/bin/grumphp run` to check manually.

-[PHPBench](https://github.com/phpbench/phpbench) is used to benchmark the library, to run the benchmarks: `composer bench`

 [PHPInfection](https://github.com/infection/infection) is used to ensure that your code is properly tested, run `composer infection` to test your code.